-1 See al-Rassi, The Amazing Prophecies of Muhammad (bpuh) in the Bible: Twenty-Eight Proofs from the Bible of Muhammad's Prophethood.
+28 See al-Rassi, Who Deserves to be Worshipped, Chapter 15: The Amazing Prophecies of Muhammad (bpuh) in the Bible: Twenty-Eight Proofs from the Bible of Muhammad's Prophethood.

 Illustration 1: The prophets mentioned by name in the Quran.
 Joshua is also listed here, although he was named in the Hadith and not in the Quran.